Getting here by car

-The Eden Project, just outside St Austell, is well signposted from both the A30 from Exeter and the A391/390 from Plymouth.
+Just outside St Austell on the south coast of mid Cornwall, Eden is well signposted from the A30 from Exeter and the A391/390 from Plymouth.

 If you’re coming from outside Cornwall, take the M5 southbound to Exeter, where the motorway splits.
-Take the A30 and continue until you reach the Innis Downs junction (A391) from which Eden is well signposted.
+Take the A30 and exit at the Innis Downs junction (A391), then take the signs for Eden.

-Please note that the Google Map on this page directs westbound traffic from the A390 from St Blazey via Cornhill Road to the Eden Project.
+Please note that some sat navs direct westbound traffic from the A390 from St Blazey via Cornhill Road to the Eden Project.
 We do not recommend taking this narrow route.
 It is better to continue to the A391 and follow the signs to Eden from there.

 Parking at the Eden Project

 There is ample parking at Eden.
 From the car parks, you can either walk down to the visitor entrance and ticket desks or take a free park and ride bus.
 Unfortunately, no overnight parking is permitted.

 If you fancy some company, want to save money on fuel or reduce your carbon footprint, you might find someone to share your journey through the national Liftshare network.